At Prime Property Care Limited we are committed to protecting and respecting your privacy.

 We do not share your information with third parties for marketing purposes.

-However, we may disclose your information to third parties to achieve the other purposes set out in this policy.
+We may disclose your information to third parties to achieve other purposes set out in this policy.
 These third parties may include:

 - Service providers acting as processors who provide IT and system administration services